How to read and use the Fibonacci retracement indicator

 Understanding Fibonacci levels depth

 You can plot different Fibonacci levels on your asset chart.
 Since the levels represent the size of the retracement from the prior movement, there is a difference from one level to another in terms of their depth.
-The 23.6 per cent retracement level can be considered as being shallow.
-The 38.2 per cent to 50 per cent level has a moderate depth, while the 61.8 per cent retracement level has higher depth, also referred to as golden retracement.
+The 23.6% retracement level can be considered as being shallow.
+The 38.2% to 50%level has a moderate depth, while the 61.8% (or ‘golden’) retracement level has higher depth.

 Fibonacci retracement trading strategy

-As part of a trading strategy, the indicator is used by traders because it can help predict potential entry and exit points and whether you should go long in the market or should sell or short sell for that matter.
-As a trader, you can expect that most probably, prices will reverse toward the trend direction once they reach certain Fibonacci retracement levels.
+The indicator is used by traders as part of a trading strategy because it can help predict potential entry and exit points and whether you should go long in the market, or should sell – or short sell, for that matter.
+As a trader, you can expect that prices will probably reverse toward the trend direction once they reach certain Fibonacci retracement levels.

-Executing trades using Fibonaccitrading strategy would mean that you look for entry points at the retracement and wait for the price to move back in the direction of the initial trend.
-Besides, Fibonacci retracement can also be used when you try to identify signals for a potential reversal in prices.
+Executing trades using a Fibonacci trading strategy would mean you look for entry points at the retracement and wait for the price to move back in the direction of the initial trend.
+Fibonacci retracement can also be used to identify signals for a potential reversal in prices.

 Fibonacci support and resistance levels